 “Hmm,” her mother had huffed, kissing her teeth and tightening the scarf on her head, “What’s the difference between this one and the ones that are doing ashaewo work?
 This country sha, I don’t understand the way they do their own.”
 Yemi had tried to explain that pole workouts and stripping were two different worlds, but her mother would not be moved.

 “Dance, ke?
-Abeg, Yemi, leave that one.
+My friend, stop that rubbish.
 If this one is also dancing, then what would you call your own?
 Don’t be comparing all these low-level girls to people like you.”
 And with that, her mother had ended the conversation, after reaffirming the superiority of her child to the other akata children, who, in her mother’s mind, enjoyed living in waywardness and were destined for hell.

 While in Nigeria, Yinka had lived a relatively middle-class life, and the old prestige of her family name had guaranteed that she was better off that the average Nigerian.
 In America, Yinka was another single immigrant mother, a moniker that chaffed at her pride and caused her to push all her unrealized dreams onto her daughter.
 She named her daughter Oluwayemisi, in hopes of retaining some lingering sense of superiority amongst the African Americans, whom she concluded were a lost, pitiful people, without culture or history.
 She signed up her daughter for all sorts of lessons, intended to set her apart from other children.
 Seeing that her daughter had some talent for dance, Yinka was almost militant in her demand for perfection, working two jobs to pay for lessons and ensuring that her daughter had little free time to do anything other than practice for the next eighteen or so years of her life.

 As Yemi flipped upside down on the pole, she pushed aside thought of her mother and took the time to examine Mr. Smith’s face.
 She usually studied clients when she was upside down, as the distorted image made the less attractive patrons look more bearable.
 Mr. Smith was different from her typical customers.
 While the club was a lot classier than most, there was a type of clientele more frequent than others.
-The majority of the girls had backgrounds in dance, and so there tended to be more pole work than twerking.
+The majority of the girls had backgrounds in dance, and so there tended to be more elaborate pole work.
 The club also didn’t allow the girls go fully nude: bras could be taken off, but the bottoms stayed.
-Granted, this kept away most of the rappers and producers in the industry that enjoyed blowing stacks on the thicker girls who did get “ass-naked,” but it was less intimidating for girls like her who were new to stripping.
+Granted, this kept away most of the rappers and producers in the industry that preferred fuller-bodied dancers, but it was less intimidating for girls like her who were new to stripping.
 It was clear that Mr. Smith wasn’t a rapper.
-While he had a shape-up that made it clear that he knew the value of a good barber, his Windsor knot, and shiny leather shoes made it evident he was not the kind of man that was accustomed to stuffing ones in thongs.
+While he had a hairline that made it clear he knew the value of a good barber, his Windsor knot, and shiny leather shoes made it evident he was not the kind of man that was accustomed to stuffing dollar bills into thongs.
 Or if he was, he hid it well.
 His face was young-ish, but the lines on his forehead suggested he worked a high-stress job.
 A lawyer, or banker, maybe.
-It wasn’t unheard of, for those types to come to the club now and then to unwind and get away from the stress of their daily jobs.
+It wasn’t unheard of for those types to come to the club now and then to unwind and get away from the stress of their daily jobs.
 But few of them sat perfectly still and inspected her the way he did, and it unnerved her.

 “Odette!”
 There was a single tap on the wall outside the room, signaling a message.
 Yemi hopped down and turned to Mr. Smith with a slight smile.